RamboRogers/cyberimage/API.md

 ## System Architecture

-CyberImage uses a single-threaded processing model for image generation:
+CyberImage uses a single-threaded processing model for image and video generation:

 - **Sequential Processing**: Only one generation job is processed at a time
 - **Memory Management**: Models are loaded and unloaded between jobs to maximize available GPU memory